avlacatus/fii-admis/README.md

  API Documentation:
 http://fii-admis-restservice-dt5dd3kc2v.elasticbeanstalk.com/apidoc.html

- The request input parameters and the response are in the json format
+ The request input parameters and the response are in the json format.

 Custom database
 ---------------